AvivEngelberg/Classifying-IoT-Traffic/README.md

 8. <ins>W</ins>: For learning trace it stores the value of **W** used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)

 ### Other Actions Explanation
-This program allows to save simulations and do various classifications on the tested traffic.

 #### Notes:
 The second argument directoryName is not required for action!=0.